How To Make Garlic Syrup

 I have made it the same way for over Thirty years and it has not failed me.

 I altered the original recipe from day one, replacing sugar with Honey.
-I believe this has made it even more potent, as Honey also has antibiotic properties.
-It can actual kill some forms of bacteria.
+I believe this has made it even more potent, as honey also has antibiotic properties.
+It can actually kill some forms of bacteria.

-‘During WWII, the British government, purchased the worlds Garlic crop, thousands of tons, and used it to treat the wounds of their soldiers on the front line.
-From the thousands treated, not one case of septic poison was produced.’
+The original recipe was from a book by Dr. Edward Shook where it was said that during WWII, the British government purchased the worlds Garlic crop, thousands of tons, and used it to treat the wounds of their soldiers on the front line.
+From the thousands treated, not one case of septic poison was produced.
+No Gangrene!
+That is to say, it is an antiseptic.

 For colds, coughs, pneumonia and possible exposure to tuberculosis.
 It has always been THE Lung Remedy in my home.